4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/07-Arrow-Functions/README.md

 # 📝 Instructions:

-1. Create an arrow function called rapids it will take on string
+1. Create an arrow function called rapid it will take on string
 2. Loop the string and take out all vowels
 3. Capitalize the consonants
 4. Return the new string